discrete-notes/discrete-notes.github.io/_posts/2020-09-15-patterns-story-2.md

 the end of the talk
 [Steven Chaplick](https://www.maastrichtuniversity.nl/p70068141) (one
-of the authors of the merged paper) came to me and told me "by the way this class you mentioned it is known, it is not new": he was afraid I might be re-re-re-re-re-inventing it!
+of the authors of the merged paper) came to me and told me "by the way this class you mentioned, it is known, it is not new": he was afraid I might be re-re-re-re-re-inventing it!

 ### Notes